NKGachoki/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 7-file contains script to create new file containing text File 8-cwd_state contains script to save current state of directory file 9-duplicate_last_line contains script to duplicate last line of file iacta File 10-no_more_js contains script to remove .js files
+File 7-file contains script to create new file containing text File 8-cwd_state contains script to save current state of directory file 9-duplicate_last_line contains script to duplicate last line of file iacta File 10-no_more_js contains script to remove .js files File 11-directories contains script to count no. of directories and subdirectories in current directory